Shiva-Heidari/Shiva-Heidari/README.md

 # 👋 Hi, I'm Shiva Heidari

 I am a Research Scientist with a Ph.D. in Condensed Matter Physics, currently transitioning into the quantum computing industry.
 My expertise lies in modeling quantum and semiconductor devices, quantum coherence, and quantum transport in real materials.
-I've led several simulation-driven research projects that bridge theoretical physics with experimental challenges, from topological superconductors to quantum coherence in device environments.
+I have led several simulation-driven research projects that bridge theoretical physics with experimental challenges, from topological superconductors to quantum coherence in device environments.

-Here on GitHub, I'm building a portfolio of quantum computing projects using **Qiskit** and **QuTiP**, showcasing my hands-on work in:
+Here on GitHub, I am building a portfolio of quantum computing projects using **Qiskit** and **QuTiP**, showcasing my hands-on work in:

 - Quantum circuit modeling and state analysis
 - Decoherence simulation in superconducting qubits